Burning (2018 film): Production

 Developed as the work of the international project which was based on one of Haruki Murakami's short stories in The Elephant Vanishes, "Barn Burning".
 Production was set to begin in November 2016 but was delayed by a dispute between Murakami and NHK, which owns the rights to many of Murakami's works.
 It also merges elements of William Faulkner's 1939 short story of the same name.
-In October 2016 at the Busan International Film Festival, however, Lee said, "it is a story about young people in today’s world.
+In October 2016 at the Busan International Film Festival, however, Lee said, "it is a story about young people in today's world.
 When they think of their lives and the world, it must feel like a mystery".
 In September 2017, the studio said that it had only brought the basic outlines of the story.

 In 2016, it was thought that Gang Dong-won and Yoo Ah-in would feature in the film, but an official announcement was not made.
 On September 5, 2017, it was announced that Yoo Ah-in had been confirmed for the role of Jong-su.
 Three days later, newcomer Jeon Jong-seo was cast for the role of Hae-mi based on auditions which began in August.
 On September 20, Steven Yeun joined the film as Ben.

 Principal photography began on September 11, 2017.
 Filming was completed on January 30, 2018, in Paju.

 Release

 The first film directed by Lee Chang-dong in eight years, Burning was widely predicted by film critics and insiders to be an in-competition entry at the upcoming 2018 Cannes Film Festival.
 Lee's 2007 film Secret Sunshine and his 2010 film Poetry both premiered as in-competition entries at the Cannes Film Festival.
 In April 2018, Burning was among the lineup of in-competition entries announced for the 2018 Cannes Film Festival.

 Burning was sold to more than 100 countries and territories at the Marché du Film in Cannes Film Festival.
 This included Hong Kong, China, Taiwan, Singapore, the United Kingdom, Japan, Australia, New Zealand, Spain, Greece, Poland and Turkey.
 In South Korea, Burning premiered in theaters on May 17, 2018.
 It was released in the United States on October 26, 2018.
 Film rights were acquired by Energia Entusiasta for Latin America.
 On April 29, 2019, Netflix released Burning on its streaming service.

+It was screened at the 28th Busan International Film Festival as part of 'Korean American Special Exhibition: Korean Diaspora' on 6 October 2023.
+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Lee Chang-dong.